untitled

 Brett recommends that you look at a variety of contracts and decide which

-simply provide[s] information about legal issues related to a Performance for Hire.
+Legal notice from Brett J. Trout Esq.: This article simply provides information about legal issues related to a Performance for Hire.
 Information, however, is not the same as legal advice.
-While these Agreements may indeed be applicable to your circumstance, no Agreement is universal.
-The author, therefore, expressly disclaims any warranty or representation that they are appropriate for your situation.
-Please consult your lawyer regarding the applicability of these Agreements to your particular needs. -
+Please consult your lawyer regarding the applicability of these suggestions to your particular needs. - Brett J. Trout, Esq.
+(515) 288-0219

 -----